tehdlee/Effitaint/README.md

 EffiTaint introduces significant modifications to the original Tai-e project, including:

-- **EffitaintSolver**: Rewritten the default solver from Tai-e as EffitaintSolver and modified related plugins to ensure compatibility.
+- **EffitaintSolver**: Rewritten the 'defaultSolver' from Tai-e as 'EffitaintSolver' and modified related plugins to ensure compatibility.
 - **Taint Analysis Modules**: Rewritten the `SourceHandler` and `TransferHandler` modules, and introduced a new `TaintAnalysisHandler` module for enhanced taint tracking.
 - **Reflection Analysis**: Added reflection analysis specifically for the `Field.get()` method in the reflection plugin, improving the handling of reflective access patterns.